 I’m an international presenter and one of my presentations is an eight-hour workshop titled “Cutting Edge Technology."
 This workshop is designed to present the field of neurofeedback to clinicians to help them work with their patients with various neurological issues.
-If any of you have been to a day-long workshop, you’re usually given a syllabus, a copy of the PowerPoint, and extra paper to take notes.
-If it is an introductory workshop, very little in-depth material is presented.
-Only advanced workshops include more technical information.

 I present how neurofeedback can help you the clinician help people with neurological issues, along with how neurofeedback can help you the individual who’s living with a neurological issue, such as a stroke, concussion, ADHD, anxiety, sleep problem, or PTSD.

 It is my sincere hope that I can provide both points of interest for the clinician and the individual who needs help with neurological issues — or why else would you be reading this blog post?

 An Introduction to Neurofeedback

 Neurofeedback is a subdivision of biofeedback.
 In fact, many people’s first reaction to hearing the term “neurofeedback” is usually to ask me, "Do you mean biofeedback?" — which they have heard about at some point in their life, especially if they once owned a "mood ring."

 Simply put, biofeedback is a method of gaining information by monitoring skin temperature, blood pressure, heart rate, brain waves, and other body conditions to help promote control over normally involuntary bodily processes through conditioning, also called operant conditioning and relaxation.